agencms/docs/_docs/0302-groups.md

 ### Adding fields to a Group

 To define what content should be rendered inside a group, call the `addField` method.
-As with Groups, you can supply multiple fields as comma separated parameters ot make multiple calls to the `addField` method.
+As with Groups, you can supply multiple fields as comma separated parameters to make multiple calls to the `addField` method.

 ```php
 $group->addField(...Field $field);